replicatedhq/troubleshoot.sh/docs/source/preflight/next-steps.md

 ---
 title: Next Steps
-description: Hpw to integrate Preflight Checks into your Kubernetes application
+description: How to integrate Preflight Checks into your Kubernetes application
 ---

 Congratulations.